Mic92/openvpn-ddns/README.md

   - If set, this will be used by nsupdate to authenticate against nameserver, use the format `algorithm:keyname key`, where `keyname` is the name used in nameserver configuration and `algorithm` the used TSIG key algorithm.
   - example: `hmac-sha512:ddns-key NTc1ODVmNDk5NzgwMDgyODQ2ZTAzMGNlZmI0YTkwN2M5ZTg1MzNiN2UxMWQyNjZhNjg2YWQ1MDc4Y2NlZjU0Mw==`
 - **reverse_zones**
-  - array
+  - object/hash
   - optional
-  - list of reverse zones, which are matched against public/private openvpn client ip.
+  - key is the subnet and value is the associated reverse zone. public/private openvpn client ip is matched against these subnets.
     If the ip is contained in one of the provided reverse zones, the PTR records will be updated using the common_name as value.
 - **private_zones**: